 Fixation is a new concept with the 1976 Act.
-Its predecessor under the 1909 was publication, which marked the dividing line between statelaw and federal copyright protection.
+Its predecessor under the 1909 Act was publication, which marked the dividing line between statelaw and federal copyright protection.
 State copyright protected unpublished works only, and disappeared upon publication.
-This is why, for example, Warren and Brandeis's famous Samuel Warren and Louis Brandeis includes a discussion of copyright: a right against publication of one's letters can function as an imperfect privacy right.
-It also secured the author's ability to decide whether and how to first publish a work; without state copyright, anyone who stole a manuscript could also steal the author's thunder.
+This is why, for example, Warren and Brandeis's famous The Right of Privacy includes a discussion of copyright: a right against publication of one's letters can function as an imperfect privacy right.96 State law also secured the author's ability to decide whether and how to first publish a work; without state copyright, anyone who stole a manuscript could also steal the author's thunder.